Contrary to popular belief, UX writers and copywriters have completely different responsibilities.

 Since UX writing doesn’t involve selling a copywriter needs to understand the intent behind each prompt or “microcopy” that they write.
 It’s best for copywriters to take a UX writing, design, or product management course to develop the skills required to be a great UX writer.

 The same would apply to a UX writer trying to become a copywriter.
 Specific skills are required to be successful.

 I’ve bootstrapped different products which means I’ve had to wear both hats.
 I currently write copy for SAAS and eCommerce businesses.

 In the early days of any startup copywriting is much more important since it is directly related to sales.
-As customers start coming in, the onboarding and user experience become a higher priority.
+As customers start coming in, the onboarding and user experience becomes a higher priority.
 High churn rates can hurt the business very quickly.
 I’ve experienced this firsthand with Ticker Nerd.
 Tools such as Hotjar and User Brain have helped me improve the UX and write corresponding copy.

 I like to think that copywriting helps the business make money and UX writing stops the business from losing money.

-[ Related Article: How to start a copywriting business ]
+[ Related article: How to start a copywriting business ]

 By now you should know that UX writing and copywriting are different.
 Remember, the primary goal of UX writing is to enhance user experience whereas the primary goal of copywriting is to make a sale.
 One isn’t better than the other, they just serve very different purposes.